Back To Search Results

 Fundamentals

-Transferrin is divided into subgroups: serum transferrin, lactotransferrin, and melanotransferrin.[2]
+Transferrin is divided into 3 subgroups—serum transferrin, lactotransferrin, and melanotransferrin.[2]
 Hepatocytes produce serum transferrin, which is found in the serum, cerebrospinal fluid, and semen.
-Mucosal epithelial cells produce lactotransferrin, seen in bodily secretions such as milk.
-Lactotransferrin has antioxidants and antimicrobial and anti-inflammatory properties.
+Mucosal epithelial cells produce lactotransferrin, which is found in bodily secretions such as milk.
+Lactotransferrin possesses antioxidant, antimicrobial, and anti-inflammatory properties.
 All plasma iron is bound to transferrin.[3]
-The transferrin-bound iron complex turnover rate is about ten times a day, essential to meet the daily demands of erythropoiesis.[4]
-Therefore, transferrin acts as a balance between reticuloendothelial iron release and bone marrow uptake.
+The turnover rate of the transferrin-iron complex is approximately 10 times per day, which is crucial for meeting the daily demands of erythropoiesis.[4]
+Therefore, transferrin acts as a balance between iron release from the reticuloendothelial system and iron uptake by the bone marrow.
 Once iron is bound to transferrin, it is transported by transferrin to the bone marrow for the production of hemoglobin and portions of erythrocytes.
 The body loses iron through perspiration, epithelial cell desquamation, and menstruation.
 Iron loss is obligatory, and no specific means exist to regulate it.
-Therefore, iron homeostasis hugely depends on the tight regulation of absorption, which occurs mostly in the proximal intestine.[5]
-Iron-bound transferrin is vital for the distribution of iron to the body's different cells.
+Therefore, iron homeostasis heavily depends on the tight regulation of absorption, which primarily occurs in the proximal part of the intestine.[5]
+Iron-bound transferrin is vital for distributing iron to cells throughout the body.

 Cellular Level

-Transferrin is a free peptide (apotransferrin) that undergoes a conformation change after binding with iron.
+Transferrin is a free peptide, known as apotransferrin, that undergoes a conformation change after binding with iron.
 Iron circulates in the plasma until it attaches to a transferrin receptor on a target cell.
 A carbonate has to be present to help attract iron to transferrin by creating opposing repulsive charges.
-Transferrin can bind to two atoms of ferric iron (Fe3+) with high affinity.
-The carbonate needed also serves as a ligand to stabilize iron in the transferrin binding site.
-Clathrin/receptor-mediated endocytosis mediates the uptake of iron by transferrin receptors.[6]
-An acidic environment of Ph5.6 reduces iron-transferrin affinity, encouraging iron release from its binding site and endocytoses into a cell.[1]
+Transferrin can bind to 2 atoms of ferric iron (Fe3+) with high affinity.
+The carbonate also serves as a ligand to stabilize iron in the transferrin binding site.
+Clathrin/receptor-mediated endocytosis facilitates the uptake of iron by transferrin receptors.[6]
+An acidic environment with a pH of 5.6 reduces the affinity of iron-transferrin, encouraging iron release from its binding site and facilitating endocytosis into a cell.[1]

 Molecular Level

-Transferrin is a monomeric 80kDA glycoprotein consisting of two homologous lobes called N- and C- lobes.[7]
-A short peptide connects the two lobes.
+Transferrin is a monomeric glycoprotein with a molecular weight of 80 kDa, consisting of 2 homologous lobes called N- and C-lobes.[7]
+A short peptide connects the 2 lobes.
 The carbohydrate moiety is attached to the C-lobe.
-Each lobe is subdivided into two sub-domains- N1 and N2 for the N-lobe and C1 and C2 for the C-lobe.
-The sub-domains connect two antiparallel beta-sheets that act as flexible joints.
-The N and C lobes comprise one aspartic acid, two tyrosine, a histidine, and an arginine.[8]
-Between each lobe forms a cleft, which allows iron binding.
+Each lobe is subdivided into 2 subdomains—N1 and N2 in the N-lobe and C1 and C2 in the C-lobe.
+The sub-domains connect 2 antiparallel beta-sheets that act as flexible joints.
+The N- and C-lobes comprise 1 aspartic acid, 2 tyrosine residues, 1 histidine, and 1 arginine.[8]
+Between each lobe, a cleft is formed, which allows iron binding to occur.
 The transferrin molecule is shaped to permit iron binding.
-The sub-domains open to release iron and close when bound.
+The subdomains open to release iron and close when bound.

 Function